sabmeua/terraform-provider-archive/website/docs/d/archive_file.html.markdown

 * `filename` - (Required) Set this as the filename when declaring a `source`.

+* `excludes` - (Optional) A list of files or directories to exclude from the archive.

 ## Attributes Reference

 The following attributes are exported: